am-bean/face_recognition_bounty/README.md

+# 8-Bit Bias Bounty

+This repository reflects a team effort from a competition to reduce algorithmic bias in facial recognition classifiers.
+We ended up placing in the top few in both categories, and were awarded a commendation for most innovative approach. https://biasbounty.ai/captains-blog/f/announcing-the-8-bit-bias-bounty-winners

 # face_recognition_bounty

 FINAL_MODEL.ipynb contains the necessary code to load and run the model.
 It assumes that images are converted to (64,64,3) exactly as in the example notebook.